The Official USERN Congress Website

 Satellite Meeting 5 – Interdisciplinary Biomedical Research: From Pathophysiology to Clinical Practice

-Chairs: Rudolf Valenta, Paulo R. Bueno
+Chairs: Paulo R. Bueno, George Perry

-Keynote Lecture 17– TBD
+Keynote Lecture 15– TBD

 Paulo R. Bueno, Brazil